Nurbo1/Simon-Game/README.md

 # Simon-Game
-# It is simple Simon Game, which is implemented by me.
+ !!
+It is simple Simon Game, which is implemented by me.
-# Press any Key to Start and Play.
+ !!Press any Key to Start and Play.
-# Here is the rule:
+ !!Here is the rule:

 Press the START button.
 Simon will give the first signal.
 Repeat the signal by pressing the same color lens.